Member tool: CIPD Buddy AI

 • Data protection is about safeguarding important information and making sure it is used properly and legally.

-• Employers can keep a range of personal information about their employees without seeking their permission including their name, address, date of birth, National Insurance number, emergency contact details and any disciplinary action taken against them.
+• Employers can only keep a very limited range of personal information about their employees without seeking their permission including their name, address, date of birth, National Insurance number, emergency contact details and any disciplinary action taken against them.

 To continue reading, log in or become a member